wwbp/empathic_reactions/README.md

 ## Re-Running the Experiments
 We ran our code under Ubuntu 16.04.4.
 Our `conda` environment is specified in `environment.yaml`.
 To re-run our experiments, you have to add the root directory of the repository to you python path and setup an environment variable `VECTORS`.
 Details can be found in `activate_project_environment` and `constants.py`.
 Please note that re-running our code will produce varying results due to racing conditions caused by multi-threading.

+The FastText word vectors can be found [here](https://fasttext.cc/docs/en/english-vectors.html).

+Once everything is set up, executing `run_expeirments.sh` will re-run our cross-validation experiment.
+The results will be stored in `modeling/main/crossvalidation/results`.

 ## Citation

 ```